 Some cats don’t like vanilla-mint flavor

-Enzymatic toothpastes contain specific naturally-occurring enzymes, a type of protein, that facilitate a natural chemical reaction.
-Common enzymes used in toothpastes include lactoperoxidase, lysozyme, lactoferrin, mutanase and dextranase.
+Enzymatic toothpaste contains specific naturally-occurring enzymes, a type of protein, that facilitate a natural chemical reaction.
+Common enzymes used in toothpaste include lactoperoxidase, lysozyme, lactoferrin, mutanase, and dextranase.
 Some kill specific types of bacteria while others prevent plaque from hardening or attaching to the teeth.

 The Virbac C.E.T.
 Enzymatic Toothpaste line contains a “Dual-Enzyme System” composed of glucose oxidase and lactoperoxidase.
 Glucose oxidase—extracted from the fungus Aspergillus niger—boosts the formation of hydrogen peroxide in the mouth, which is a natural whitener and has natural antibacterial properties.
 Lactoperoxidase is released naturally from salivary glands in mammals to kill bacteria and viruses so this toothpaste has an added boost of this important enzyme.

 The first ingredient of this toothpaste is sorbitol, a low-calorie sweetener.
-Since cats don’t have taste buds that detect sweetness, most toothpastes that contain sugars and sweeteners add them to make the paste more palatable for dogs.
-Containing no foaming agents, this toothpaste uses silica as its abrasive and its other ingredients are simple, common and safe for pets to swallow in small quantities.
+Since cats don’t have taste buds that detect sweetness, most toothpaste that contains sugar and sweeteners were added to make the paste more palatable for dogs.
+Containing no foaming agents, this toothpaste uses silica as its abrasive and its other ingredients are simple, common, and safe for pets to swallow in small quantities.

 Pet parents report that their cats like the taste of most of the flavors, which makes brushing easier to accomplish overall.
 Each flavor is available in a 2.5-ounce tube.

 Flavor: Poultry, beef, seafood, malt and vanilla-mint | Recommended Frequency: Daily

 Safe for adults and kittens over 3 months